Using OAuth to connect to Power BI Report Server and SSRS

 Enabling negotiate authentication

-To enable a report server to use Kerberos authentication, you will need to configure the Authentication Type of the report server to be RSWindowsNegotiate.
-This is done within the rsreportserver.config file.
+To enable a report server to use Kerberos authentication, you need to configure the Authentication Type of the report server to be RSWindowsNegotiate.
+You do it in the rsreportserver.config file.

 <AuthenticationTypes> <RSWindowsNegotiate /> <RSWindowsKerberos /> <RSWindowsNTLM /> </AuthenticationTypes>